 We felt like this deserved it’s own point due to the fact that it’s the easiest way to deal with the problem.

 If you have the cash, these methods are proven to stamp out ingrown hairs simply because they inhibit hair growth.
 If there’s no hair growing, there’s no chance of ingrowing.
-See our review of the Tria 4x: it’s the first device to be approved by the FDA and was actually created by the people behind the professional laser devices.
+See our review of the Tria 4x: it’s the first device to be approved by the FDA and was actually created by the people behind the professional laser devices used in salons.

 Now that we’ve learned a few tricks about how to prevent ingrown hairs, lets move on to how to react when we find one.